Azim228/jekyll-now/about.md

 ### More Information

 Past:
-I am born in Karagandy but switched living place after 3 weeks after borning.
+I was born in Karagandy but switched living place after 3 weeks after borning.

 I am studying in NISA IB school.